CBorowski-dev/docs-operaton-org/content/update/minor/74-to-75/jboss.md

 </tr>
 </table>

-For further information on available configuration for the Job Executor Thread Pool, see the docs for [Camunda JBoss/WildFly Subsystem][jboss-container-integration]
+For further information on available configuration for the Job Executor Thread Pool, see the docs for [Operaton JBoss/WildFly Subsystem][jboss-container-integration]

 # 4. Maintain Process Applications